IBM/Spark-on-zOS/README.md

 ### 6. Run Jupyter Notebook cells to load data and perform analysis
 The Jupyter Notebook environment is divided into input cells labelled with ‘In [#]:’.
+6.1 Load VSAM and DB2 data into Spark and perform a data transformation
-6.1 Run cell #1 - The Scala code in the first cell loads the VSAM data (customer information) into Spark and performs a data transformation.
+Run cell #1 - The Scala code in the first cell loads the VSAM data (customer information) into Spark and performs a data transformation.
 * **Click on the first ‘In [ ]:’**
 The left border will change to blue when a cell is in command mode, as shown below.
 TODO: add pic